-Adjustable Trijicon night sights are “buried” in the slide for low profile.
-The choice of these sights and the accommodation for white light, coupled with the seventeen-round STI magazine improved by STI in 2017, tells me that home defense was in Nighthawk’s corporate mind when they put this particular pistol together.
+Adjustable Trijicon night sights are “buried” in the slide for a low profile.
+The choice of these sights and the accommodation for white light, coupled with the seventeen-round STI magazine improved by STI in 2017, tells me that home defense was in Nighthawk’s corporate mind when they put this particular double stack 1911 pistol together.

 That said, adjustment of the safety was perfect: easy on, easy off, but not too easy in either respect.
 The slide stop is big enough for the shooter’s left thumb to easily reach, but not so protuberant that a right-handed shooter with a straight thumbs hold would over-ride it and prevent the slide from locking back on an empty magazine as designed.
 The stop is slightly recessed into the frame on the left side, and flush with the frame on the right – another good thing, because the protuberant stud on a standard 1911 can be pushed inward enough on by a straight trigger “in register” on the frame to move the part just enough to cause a 1911 to lock up at the worst possible time.